 Dispatches From the Field

 Karl Backhaus (M.S.
 2018): Karl Backhaus has accepted a position as a Museum Scientist I for the New York State Geological Survey, a research division within the New York State Museum.
 Karl's job involves creating geologic maps of areas across the State of New York.
 Mapping involves field work in these areas, drilling cores to determine what lies below the ground and geophysics/lab work to determine what makes up these materials.
 Read more.

 Doug Keto (B.S.
-2018): Doug has accepted a Hydrologic Technician position at the U.S. Geological Survey after being nominated for an internship with the USGS through the WMU hydrogeology field course.
+2018): Doug has accepted a full-time Hydrologic Technician position at the U.S. Geological Survey after being nominated for an internship with the USGS through the WMU hydrogeology field course.
 Doug performs measurements of stage and discharge by applying various methods with different equipment based on field conditions.
 Doug also installs and maintains a variety of sensing, recording, and communications instrumentation.
 In addition, Doug records, analyzes, and publishes hydrologic data for surface water and ground water networks for the state of New York.
 Read more.

 Nathan Charlton (M.S.
-2017): Nathan Charlton accepted a position in the National Park Service at the Lava Beds National Monument in California while still a student in the M.S. program in geosciences.
-As the GIS Specialist and National Resource Program Manager, Charlton’s job provides many unique opportunities to use the skills he learned while at WMU.
+2017): Nathan Charlton accepted a position in the National Park Service at the Hot Springs National Park in Arkansas as the National Resource Program Manager, Charlton’s job provides many unique opportunities to use the skills he learned while at WMU.
 Read more.

 Bryan Currie (M.S.
 2016): Bryan Currie's education at WMU involved a strong research relationship with the Michigan Geological Repository for Research and Education.
 As a result of the hands-on knowledge he gained there, coupled with his experience working directly with local industry, Currie secured a position as a Geologist at Devon Energy in Oklahoma City.
 Read more.